-The processor is a quad core processor, based on 65 nm process technology, that uses a 130 W thermal design power (TDP).
-The processor has a 1066 MHz front side bus (FSB) and two independent but shared 4 MB of L2 cache (2x4M).
 The processor supports all the existing Streaming SIMD Extensions 2 (SSE2) and Streaming SIMD Extensions 3 (SSE3).
-MNI are expected to improve multi-media performance as these new instructions are enabled in applications.
-The processor supports several Advanced Technologies: Execute Disable Bit, Intel[®] 64, and Intel[®] Virtualization Technology (VT).
+The processor supports several advanced technologies including Execute Disable Bit, Intel[®] 64 architecture, and Intel[®] Virtualization Technology (VT).

 The processor's front side bus (FSB) uses a split-transaction, deferred reply protocol like the Intel[®] Pentium[®] 4 processor.
 The FSB uses Source-Synchronous Transfer (SST) of address and data to improve performance by transferring data four times per bus clock (4X data transfer rate, as in AGP 4X).
 Along with the 4X data bus, the address bus can deliver addresses two times per bus clock and is referred to as a "double-clocked" or 2X address bus.
-Working together, the 4X data bus and 2X address bus provide a data bus bandwidth of up to 8.5 GB/s.
+Working together, the 4X data bus and 2X address bus provide a data bus bandwidth of up to 10.7 GB/s.

+The processor uses some of the infrastructure already enabled by the 775_VR_CONFIG_05 platforms including heatsink, heatsink retention mechanism, and socket.
 Supported platforms may need to be refreshed to ensure the correct voltage regulation (VRD11) and PECI support is enabled.
 Manufacturability is a high priority; hence, mechanical assembly may be completed from the top of the baseboard and should not require any special tooling.